- Must visit

 Discover the best of Zaragoza — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Zaragoza trip today.

-Tipping is modest.
-Round up or leave 5-10% in restaurants for good service.
-Small change for cafes is enough; taxis are usually rounded up, and tipping is not expected elsewhere.
+Tipping is optional.
+Round up or leave 5-10% in restaurants for good service; small change for cafes; taxis are usually rounded up.

 Official public transport app